jm-begon/taskcarrier/README.md

 # Note on load balancing

 ## Multiprocess context
 In the case of multiprocessing, shipping data to worker processes usually brings a lot of overhead.
 The goal of the static load balancing is to reduce somewhat that overhead.
-However, this policy is suboptimal in the case where the processing time of each worker greatly vary.

 Here is a illustrating example in the case of a light task:

 ![Load balancing benchmark](inc_size_light_task.pdf)

-** Rule of thumb ** :
+** Rule of thumb for multiprocessing ** :
-* Light task, homogenous computation time: static load balancing
+* Homogenous computation time
+> The static load balancing should perform better.
+The performance difference should be most noticeable with light task and lots of data (this probably already helped stabilizing the average computation time).
-* Medium/heavy task, heterogenous computation time : dynamic load balancing
+* Heterogenous computation time
+> The dynamic load balancing may perform better in that situation provided there is "few" data or that the heteroginty is unevenly scattered throughout the data.
+Few data will encourage the latter and lessen the proportional shipping overhead cost.

+** Rule of thumb for multithreading ** :
+> Go for dynamic load balancing.
+Only for very homogenous computation time with light task and lots of data will difference be noticeable.
+Taking advantage of the nearly overhead-free dynamic load balancing will probably be more rewarding.

 ## Multithreaded context
 In CPython, multithreading is not carried out in parallel because of the GIL.
 If you have some code releasing the GIL, using dynamic load balancing with a multithreading backend should be the optimal solution, though.
-Otherwise, stick to multiprocessing
+Otherwise, stick to multiprocessing.

 Getting the latest code
 -----------------------